 - Breaking down and cleanup

 Volunteers must sign up in advance to help us plan properly.
-In order to receive credit for hours of service, volunteers must also report to the Volunteer Headquarters on the PMAC concourse to sign in before service and after their tasks are completed to sign out.
+In order to receive credit for hours of service, volunteers must also report to the Volunteer Table on the PMAC concourse to sign in before service and after their tasks are completed to sign out.
 Thank you for your time and consideration.
 We hope to see you there!